-Heart Niagara is pleased to announce that we have received funding from the Ontario Sport and Recreation Communities Fund to work on Cycling Safety Education (CSE) with Grade 5 and 6 students.
+Heart Niagara is pleased to announce that we have received funding from the Ontario Sport and Recreation Communities Fund (2017-19) to work on Cycling Safety Education (CSE) with Grade 5 and 6 students throughout Niagara Region.

 We will test the program during the school day with 12 schools and during after school times at several community events.
 Students will receive an in-class session reviewing aspects of cycling safety such as hand signals, required safety gear, bicycle/helmet fit, and rules of the road.
 Students will also undergo an on-tarmac cycling session (Bike Rodeo), led by our nationally certified CAN-BIKE instructors (Canada’s leading cycling education program), where they can practice safe bicycle handling skills and play fun cycling games.
-This on-tarmac session will include time for a bike mechanic to check the safety of the student’s bikes and do minor repairs.
-Instructors will also inspect the condition of the student’s helmets and any other safety gear.
+This on-tarmac session will include time for a bike mechanic to check the safety of the student’s bikes using a bike tag and do minor repairs.
+Instructors will also inspect the condition of the student’s helmets using a helmet tag and any other safety gear, as well as assess student’s skill development using a scorecard.
 The program may also include an on-road cycling session to further enhance student’s confidence in cycling and put their skills into practice on the actual roadway.